Updated 13th Jan 2026

-Live in Tasmania’s capital with a pooch, and planning a day out around the city?
+Live in Tasmania’s capital with a pup, and planning a day out around the city?
 Explore our ultimate city guide to dog-friendly Hobart, where you’ll find a list of dog-friendly cafes, restaurants, pet shops, walks and things to do with a canine companion.

 And if you’re welcoming a Hobart pet sitter (or you’re house sitting in Hobart yourself), be sure to share (or follow!) this guide to the city, so that your four-pawed pal never gets left at home.